gitlabhq/gitlabhq/doc/user/project/deploy_tokens/index.md

 1. Go to the project you want to create Deploy Tokens for.
 1. Go to **Settings** > **Repository**.
 1. Click on "Expand" on **Deploy Tokens** section.
-1. Choose a name and optionally an expiry date for the token.
+1. Choose a name, expiry date (optional), and username (optional) for the token.
 1. Choose the [desired scopes](#limiting-scopes-of-a-deploy-token).
 1. Click on **Create deploy token**.
 1. Save the deploy token somewhere safe.
 Once you leave or refresh